-Articulation Agreements
+Articulation/Transfer Agreements

-Central Penn has established articulation agreements with various high schools and colleges.
+Central Penn has established articulation/ transfer agreements with various high schools and colleges.
 A student can articulate those courses or credits stated on the articulation agreement.
-The required paperwork for articulation must be completed prior to starting a program at Central Penn in order to receive credit.
 Ask your high school guidance counselor, college transfer office, or any admissions counselor for information about articulation.